TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    Installing an opener is only necessary if you want urlopen to use that opener; otherwise, simply call :meth:`OpenerDirector.open` instead of :func:`~urllib.request.urlopen`.
-The code does not check for a real :class:`OpenerDirector`, and any class with the appropriate interface will work.
+The code does not check for a real :class:`OpenerDirector`, and any kundi with the appropriate interface will work.